diego-ramos/LeyClaraIA/RAILWAY_OPTIMIZATION.md

 ---

-**Current Status**: Your TeLoExplico app should comfortably fit within the $5/month free tier for low-medium traffic! 🎉
+**Current Status**: Your LeyClara.IA app should comfortably fit within the $5/month free tier for low-medium traffic! 🎉